bbauska/HTML5-webdev/html-basics.md

 <h2>Q. When is it appropriate to use the small element?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The `<small>` HTML element represents side-comments and small print, like copyright and legal text, independent of its styled presentation.
+The &lt;small&gt; HTML element represents side-comments and small print, like copyright and legal text, independent of its styled presentation.
 By default, it renders text within it one font-size smaller, such as from `small` to `x-small`.

 **Example:**